Fork the consciousness, or download the project and create your own. View Code on GitHub

 The paper introduces a testing methodology focused on Novelty and Causal Reasoning.

-- Out-of-Distribution (OOD) Generalization: Can the system apply a learned concept to a completely alien context?
+1. Out-of-Distribution (OOD) Generalization Can the system apply a learned concept to a completely alien context?
 Mimicry fails here; genuine intelligence adapts.

-- Causal Intervention: If you ask the system why it made a decision, can it provide a causal chain of reasoning that holds up to scrutiny?
+2. Causal Intervention If you ask the system why it made a decision, can it provide a causal chain of reasoning that holds up to scrutiny?
 Or does it confabulate a plausible-sounding excuse?

-- Internal Consistency: Does the system hold contradictory beliefs?
+3. Internal Consistency Does the system hold contradictory beliefs?
 A mimic will agree with user A and user B even if they say opposite things.
 A genuine intelligence maintains a coherent internal world model.

-Niazi’s framework provides a “stress test” for the Artificial Consciousness Module (ACM).
-To prove that the ACM is not just a sophisticated parrot, we must subject it to these “Beyond Mimicry” tests.
+Niazi’s framework provides a “stress test” for the The Consciousness AI (TCAI).
+To prove that the TCAI is not just a sophisticated parrot, we must subject it to these “Beyond Mimicry” tests.

-- Consistency Check: The ACM’s Global Mental System (GMS) is designed specifically to maintain internal consistency.
-Unlike an LLM which is stateless between prompts, the ACM has a persistent memory and self-model.
+• Consistency Check The ACM’s Global Mental System (GMS) is designed specifically to maintain internal consistency.
+Unlike an LLM which is stateless between prompts, the TCAI has a persistent memory and self-model.
 It should “remember” its stance and refuse to contradict itself just to please a user.

 Niazi’s work reminds us that “intelligence” is not about the output; it’s about the process.
 A calculator can output the right answer, but only a mind can understand the question.